jundaf2/INT8-Flash-Attention-FMHA-Quantization/README.md

 ### Python Simulation

-Run python simulation on FMHA to show deviation as follows.
-Deviation between the 8-bit quantization output and the groudtruth (FP32 reference).
+Run python simulation on 8-bit FMHA to show deviation between the 8-bit quantization output and the groudtruth (FP32 reference) as follows.
 The worst case occurs when the quantization parameter $\alpha_p$  is chosen to be 1.
 Static quantization uses the predetermined maximum possible value of matrix $\mathbf{P}$.

 <div align="center"><img src="./fig/deviation_512.png" ...></div>

-Run python simulation on FMHA to show the error summation of the output when increasing the sequence length as follows.
-The error summation of the the 8-bit quantization output when compared with the groudtruth (FP32 reference) when increasing the sequence length.
+Run python simulation on 8-bit FMHA to show the error summation of the output when increasing the sequence length as follows.
+The error summation of the the 8-bit quantization output compared with the groudtruth (FP32 reference) increases when increasing the sequence length.

 <div align="center"><img src="./fig/error_sum.png" ...></div>